ecwpz91/dotfiles/docs/README.md

 Commonly found on Unix-like systems, they provide user specific customization, and are analogous to [Batman's utility belt](https://en.wikipedia.org/wiki/Batman%27s_utility_belt).

-To get started on Red Hat and CentOS (YUM), or Fedora (DNF) follow these instructions:
+To get started on Red Hat and CentOS (YUM), or Fedora (DNF) use the instructions below.

 ### Install Using Git